nickchase/k0s/docs/examples/metallb-loadbalancer.md

      type: LoadBalancer
    ```

-4. Check your LoadBalancer
+4. Check your `LoadBalancer`:

-    Run the following command to see your LoadBalancer with the external-ip and port.
+    Run the following command to see your `LoadBalancer` with the external-ip and port.

     ```shell
     kubectl get service -n web